home-assistant/home-assistant.io/source/_integrations/linkplay.md

 ha_dhcp: true
 ---

-The LinkPlay integration for Home Assistant allows you to control various media players based on the LinkPlay protocol.
-The integration supports auto-discovery on your local network through Zeroconf.
+The LinkPlay {% term integrations %} for Home Assistant allows you to control various media players based on the LinkPlay protocol.
+The integration supports auto-discovery on your local network through [Zeroconf](/integrations/zeroconf).

 {% include integrations/supported_brand.md %}